jnettels/lpagg/README.md

 Update
 ------
-When an update to `lpagg` is available in this repository, you can simply change to the folder from step 3 and download the latest files with
+When an update to `lpagg` is available in this repository, you can simply change to the folder from step 4 and download the latest files with:
 ```
 git pull
 ```
-Afterwards, repeat step 4 to build and install the update.
+Afterwards, repeat step 5 to build and install the update.

 Usage
 =====